fayaz12g/totk-aar/README.md

 - File size reduced from 1.3GB to 14MB

 2.1.2
--fixed an issue where charset was needed to be installed
+- Fixed an issue where charset was needed to be installed

 2.1.1
--Fixes the issue where urllib3 was not found, causing the entire thing to fail -no longer requires a "pip install requests" from powershell -smaller file size utilizing 7z archiving
+- Fixes the issue where urllib3 was not found, causing the entire thing to fail
+- No longer requires a "pip install requests" from powershell
+- Smaller file size utilizing 7z archiving

 2.1.0
--Fixes an issue where the nsobid does not update for different versions of the pchtxt -Adds option for switch controller
+- Fixes an issue where the nsobid does not update for different versions of the pchtxt
+- Adds option for switch controller
--Adds all the PlayStation Controllers
+- Adds all the PlayStation Controllers

 2.0.2
 - Fixed an issue that used an old status label config outputting an error (albeit, it did not interrupt the script, but people complained)